Sign In Forgot Password

 • There is a wheelchair accessible entrance from the Chestnut St parking lot.
 The address for this lot is 61 Chestnut St, West Newton, MA 02465.
 When approaching this lot from the street, look for the sign that says "Second Church of Newton."
 Please speak to us at least a day in advance if you plan to use this entrance so that we can be sure to have it unlocked.
 You can reach us Monday through Thursday from 10 am-6 pm at 617.965.0330 or office@dorsheitzedek.org.

-• There are handicapped parking spaces in the Chestnut St. and Highland St. parking lots.
+• Handicapped parking spaces are in both the Chestnut St. and Highland St. parking lots.

 • There is an elevator at the back of the Fellowship Hall (big room) on the first floor, which leads directly into Dorshei Tzedek's sanctuary on the second floor.
 A ramp onto the bimah is available upon request.

-• Our kiddush space, administrative offices, and some of our meeting spaces are on the main floor, which is fully accessible.
-Our second floor meeting space and Rabbi Toba's office are are down a half flight of stairs.
-Rabbi Toba is happy to meet with people in other locations.
+• Our kiddush space, administrative offices, and some meeting spaces are on the main floor, which is fully accessible.
+Our second floor meeting spaces and Rabbi Toba's office are down a half flight of stairs.
+Rabbi Toba is happy to meet with people in other locations, either in the church or elsewhere.

 Restrooms

-• The women's restroom and single stall men's restroom on the first floor are accessible.
+• The women's restroom and single stall all gender restrooms on the first floor are accessible.

 • There is a single stall all-gender restroom on the second floor, down half a flight of steps.